-“Behind the Numbers” is AR Insider’s series that examines strategic takeaways from ARtillry Intelligence original data.
+“Behind the Numbers” is AR Insider’s series that examines strategic takeaways from ARtillery Intelligence original data.
 Each post drills down on one topic or chart.
 Subscribe to access the full library and other knowledge-building resources.

 Many of us agree that XR will be transformative.
 But it’s a matter of when and how much.
 So ARtillry Intelligence ventured to quantify the revenue outlook in more precise terms.
 The result is our latest XR revenue forecast.
 This week we examine the consumer VR portion.